 “Oh my god!”
 Angelina squeals, enveloping Anni in a bone-crushing hug.
 “How are you?
 Oh, James will be ecstatic you decided to accept the job!
 I haven’t seen you in forever!
 My, how much you’ve grown!”

-Anni smiles, but her forehead creased in confusion.
+Angelina’s voice held a motherly tone to it, and Anni couldn’t help but feel welcomed.
+She smiled brightly, but her forehead creased in confusion.
 “James?
 What has he do to with this, exactly?”

-“Oh,” Angelina waves a hand in the air lazily.
+“Oh,” Angelina waves a hand in the air lazily, as if the topic hadn’t mattered at all.
 “You’re following the Falmouth Falcons, if you take the job, and I’m sure you know James in on that team.”

-Angelina laughs.
+Angelina laughs delightfully.
 “Dear, we asked for Mr. Pensky’s best for a reason.”

 Anni nods understandingly as she sat.
 Angelina went over rules, agreements, salary, coordination, and all that jazz.
 Anni agreed to everything after thoroughly reading through the contracts twice each.

 Anni laughs, draining the last drops of her butterbeer.
-Freddy and her were very close during those first five years of Hogwarts for Anni.
+Freddy and Anni had once been very close during those first five years of Hogwarts for Anni.
 She knew him so well and was always sneaking around, pulling pranks and getting into detention with James and him, along with Aiden Wood and Charlie Finnegan.

 She stood, Angelina following suit.

 “It’s been a pleasure,” Anni smiles sincerely.
-They hugged one last time before parting, both apperating on the spot.
+They hugged one last time before parting, Angelina disapperating on the spot.